-Remember Alfredo, the former Say Hey student from Colombia we read about in the introduction?
+Remember Alfredo, the former Say Hey client from Colombia we read about in the introduction?

-He was the hardest working student I've ever taught before.
+He was the hardest-working person I've ever coached before.

 He had a strong "why" that propelled him through his hard work - he, his wife, and his son were moving to Canada in 6 months.